This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 The best way to cook a Wagyu steak is the way you’re most confident cooking beef!
 I highly recommend reverse-searing your steak, unless you have a smoker to smoke them in.
 Reverse-searing and smoking both use low heat to ensure even cooking and temperature control, making them both beginner-friendly and restaurant-quality!

 Wagyu beef is still beef, so it can be cooked using the same methods.
-However, to best enhance the flavor, limit the amount of seasonings and pay extra attention to cook time and temperature following my steak temperature chart.
+However, to best enhance the flavor, limit the number of seasonings and pay extra attention to cooking time and temperature following my steak temperature chart.
 This beef is incredibly tender and flavorful– so you want to make use of that!

 Because of the naturally rich, earthy flavor of Wagyu steak, season it with only coarse salt.
 Adding some garlic and fresh herbs to the pan while they sear never goes wrong, either!

 Wagyu beef has a high price point because of how the cattle are raised!
 The breeds involved are rare and highly regulated, so the amount of cows producing beef is low.
-Additionally, they’re fed high quality feed and allowed large amounts of pasture space for a low-stress life, meaning each cow needs more resources.
+Additionally, they’re fed high-quality feed and allow large amounts of pasture space for a low-stress life, meaning each cow needs more resources.
 But trust me- the taste is worth the cost.

 What to Serve with Wagyu Steak